The Bankrate promise

 FHA loan down payment

 As mentioned above, you’ll need a down payment of at least 3.5 percent.
-It increases to 10 percent if your credit score is between 500 and 579.
+This minimum increases to 10 percent if your credit score is between 500 and 579.

-FHA loans are also appealing to buyers who don’t have a lot of cash because of the FHA’s flexible standards on who pays for closing costs, which must also be considered when purchasing a home.
-You could be eligible for seller credits at closing, which can possibly cover 100 percent of your closing costs, Tait adds.
+FHA loans are also appealing to buyers who don’t have a lot of cash because of the FHA’s flexible standards on who pays for closing costs.
+You could be eligible for seller credits at closing, which can possibly cover 100 percent of your closing costs, says Tait.

 DTI ratio FHA requirements